What we do

 Our Current Projects

-Tech Matters is dedicated to building the Tech for Good Field through better use of software and data to greatly increase the effectiveness of the entire social sector.
-Our mission is to enable the social impact sector to do far more for the 95% of humanity who do not typically receive the benefits of technology.
+Tech Matters is dedicated to helping tech for good nonprofits grow and thrive.
+We are building the Tech for Good Field through better use of software and data to greatly increase the effectiveness of the entire social sector.
+Our mission is to enable social impact organizations to do far more for the 95% of humanity who do not typically receive the benefits of technology.

 How We Do What We Do